MisonoTakezo/React_tic-tac-tor/README.md

-this is tic-tac-tor aplication with React.
+this is tic-tac-tor aplication with React Fanctrional Components and React Hooks.